 from the folks over at The Poke in the UK (try these at your own risk ):

 When asked if you found the place OK say, “I was driven here by cab.
 Normally, of course, I’m driven by results!”
 Four winks.

 (1., & 3.)
 Sutton Fell, Sara.
 Lessons Learned From 3 Companies That Have Long Embraced Remote Work.
 Fortune, by Entrepreneur.
 (Accessed July 11, 2016): http://fortune.com/2015/02/12/lessons-learned-from-3-companies-that-have-long-embraced-remote-work/

 (2) Myers, Randy.
 The Great Debate: Should You Let Employees Work From Home?
 Entrepreneur, June 2013 (Accessed July 11, 2016): https://www.entrepreneur.com/article/226888

 (4) Smith, Anthony.
 Workers Without Borders: Managing the Remote Revolution.
 Entrepreneur.
 March 2015.
 (Accessed July 11, 2016):

 (5) GlobalWorkplaceAnalytics.com.
 Latest Telecommuting Statistics.
 2016 Update.
 (Accessed July 12, 2016): http://globalworkplaceanalytics.com/telecommuting-statistics

-Is your company looking for a top notch Sale Manager?
+Is your company looking for top grade talent?

-Victoria James Executive Search specializes in recruiting talented, experienced professionals for a wide range of jobs in Sales Management, including:
+Victoria James Executive Search specializes in recruiting talented, experienced professionals for a wide range of senior-level positions, including:

 Contact us today to learn how we can expedite your search efforts and